biggorilla-gh/frameit/docs/language.rst

 ------------------------------------
 Language-dependent Spacy models are used when instantiating new Utterances.
 Thus, we need to pass a language value whenever we initialize a new Utterance or Corpus (which in turn creates Utterances).
 In most cases, you will only need to initialize a Corpus (as is shown in the frame training notebook tutorials).
 However, you may want to generate spacy embeddings for individual sentences, as seen in the lambda_rule notebook.

 To set a desired language, simply use the parameter “lang” and set it equal to the two-letter code for the language of your choice.
-If no language is provided, English will be selected by default
+If no language is provided, English will be selected by default.
+Language codes must also be provided to SRLs.

 Corpus initialization example